browserengineering/book/book/invalidation.md

         # ...
 ```

-Likewise we pass in the `font` field if that's what we're computing:
+Likewise, we pass in the `font` field if that's what we're computing:

 ``` {.python expected=False}
 class TextLayout: